 Pronouns.
-Use both genders or plural language.
+Use both genders or use gender-neutral terms. plural language.

 Ex.
 Replace "he" with "he or she."

 Replace "his" with "his or her."

 Use "their" as a plural pronoun.

 Alternatively, replace the pronoun with the noun to which it refers (such as "the applicant shall" rather than "he shall" in a sentence relating to duties of an applicant for a license or permit).